kohrVid/supermarket/INSTRUCTIONS.md

 `calculate_deduction` method which will eventually be aplied to the order total displayed to the user.
-The two concepts are an attempt to model polymorphism at the database level and splitting up the `PriningRule` entity in this way allows for the creation of more modular pricing rules going forards.
+The two concepts are an attempt to model polymorphism at the database level and splitting up the `PriningRule` entity in this way allows for the creation of more modular pricing rules going forwards.

 ### Orders

 Scanned items in the app are added to an entity known as the "Order" model.
-Halfway through the project, it did occur to me the "Basket" might have been a more suitable name ("order" suggests a collection of items that have not yet arrrived whereas the app is supposed to model behaviour found in a supermarket which would involve a basket that the customer presents at checkout).
+Halfway through the project, it did occur to me that "Basket" might have been a more suitable name ("order" suggests a collection of items that have not yet arrrived whereas the app is supposed to model behaviour found in a supermarket which would involve a "basket" that the customer presents at checkout).
 This was left unchanged as I felt that my time would be better spent elsewhere.
 Were this CLI ever refactored, it might make sense to rename the model and related tables.